crschnick/pdx_unlimiter/README.md

 The Pdx-Unlimiter also comes with a savegame editor.
 With this editor you can edit any file that is saved in a Paradox text format.
-This includes EU4 and CK3 non-ironman savegames, any game data files for mods and other purposes, and all Stellaris savegames.
+This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes

+It is a text-based editor, but has the following advantages compared to editing savegames directly with a text-editor:

+- You don't have to deal compressed savegames, the editor does all the extracting and repackaging of zipped savegame files for you

+- You can still use your favourite text editor to edit parts of the savegame

+![Editor](docs/editor.png)

 Note that you can use the included ironman converter to first create a non-ironman savegame and then edit it.

-![Editor](docs/editor.png)

 ## Savegame reverter ("savescumming")